Catherine22/Frontend-Development/JavaScript/README.md

 a();
 ```

-Once all the functions is done, they will be popped up in order
+Once all the functions is done, they are popped up in order

 ```Javascript
 b();